 Kameron Hurley is an award-winning author, advertising copywriter, and online scribe.
 Hurley grew up in Washington State, and has lived in Fairbanks, Alaska; Durban, South Africa; and Chicago.
 She has degrees in historical studies from the University of Alaska and the University of Kwa-Zulu Natal, specializing in the history of South African resistance movements.
 Her essay on the history of women in conflict “We Have Always Fought” was the first blog post to win a Hugo Award.
 It was also nominated for Best Non-Fiction work by the British Fantasy Society.

 Hurley is the author of God’s War, Infidel, and Rapture, a science-fantasy noir series which earned her the Sydney J. Bounds Award for Best Newcomer and the Kitschy Award for Best Debut Novel.
 She has won the Hugo Award (twice) and been a finalist for the Arthur C. Clarke Award, Nebula Award, the Locus Award and the BSFA Award for Best Novel.
 Additionally, her work has been included on the Tiptree Award Honor List.
 Hurley’s short fiction has appeared in magazines such as Lightspeed, EscapePod, and Strange Horizons, and anthologies such as The Lowest Heaven, The Mammoth Book of SF Stories by Women and Year’s Best SF.
-Her fiction has been translated into Romanian, Swedish, Chinese, Spanish and Russian.
+Her fiction has been translated into Romanian, Swedish, German, Hebrew, Chinese, Spanish and Russian.
 She is also a graduate of Clarion West.